- What is Council Tax support?

 any other income received by you or your partner on a regular basis.

-Some benefits and allowances such as Attendance Allowance, Disability Living Allowance/Personal Independence Payments are not counted as income but do affect the calculation, so you must tell us if you receive any of them.
+Some benefits and allowances such as Attendance Allowance, Disability Living Allowance/Personal Independence Payments are not counted as income but do affect the calculation.
+Therefore, you must tell us if you receive any of them.
 We also ignore payments for War Disability Pensions or War Widow Pensions but we must be told about these if you receive them.

 What about child care costs or other expenses paid out?